danieljwilson/Visual_Schedule/README.rst

 2. Timing
 -----------

 Check how many hours of offset your timezone is from UTC.
-In this case I was on Summer CET.
+In this case I was on Summer CET (+2).
 ::

     var h = date.getUTCHours() + 2;